 +61 8 9226 3300

-Caroline has a particular interest and experience in complex financial matters, third party representation, financial agreements, trusts and jurisdictional/inter-jurisdictional disputes in the Family Court.
+Caroline is a Collaborative Lawyer with strong foundations in Trusts, Estate and Succession Planning law.
+She has a particular interest and experience in complex financial matters, third party representation, financial agreements, trusts and jurisdictional/inter-jurisdictional disputes in the Family Court.

 Initially commencing her career in 2004 as a Trusts, Estate and Succession Planning lawyer, Caroline made the transition into the financial aspects of Family Law utilising her Trusts, Estate and Succession Planning foundations.
 She has since developed her Family Law practice to extend to all aspects of family law with a focus on complex property and financial matters particularly those matters involving trusts, partnerships and corporate structures, issues of legal and commercial complexity, financial agreements, spousal maintenance, third party representation in the Family Court and jurisdictional/inter-jurisdictional disputes.

 Caroline is passionate about achieving the best possible outcomes for her clients.
 She strongly believes in resolving disputes promptly and commercially with the use of alternative dispute resolution where practicable.
 Where disputes have to be litigated, she has established relationships with many of the leading Barristers in Western Australia including Appeals to the Full Court.